 \subsection{Sequential Recommendation}

-Sequential Recommendation (SR) is a straightforward and effective approach for capturing users' dynamic preference patterns from their historical behaviors \cite{A52,wang2023sequential}.
-Its goal is to predict the next items the user is likely to interested with by modeling the temporal correlations in user behavioral sequence.
+Sequential Recommendation (SR) is a straightforward but effective approach for capturing users' dynamic preference patterns \cite{A52,wang2023sequential,SeeDRec}.
+Its goal is to predict the next items the user is likely to interacted with by modeling the temporal correlations in his/her behavioral sequence.
 Some studies have proven the effectiveness of hard negative sampling strategies in SR \cite{C1,D7,F19}.
-Through the selection of negative examples that exhibit a certain similarity to positive samples, these strategies bolster the recommender's capability to finely distinguish users' dynamic preferences in recommendation.
-Most of the SR methods randomly select unobserved items from the corpus as the negative samples \cite{A31,A52,A74}.
-With the development of contrastive learning, some studies rely on diverse sequence augmentation methods (e.g., crop, mask, reorder, substitute, and insert) to generate negative samples in CL tasks, assisting in modeling users' temporal preferences.
-Despite the utilization of the hard negative sampling strategy, DEEMS \cite{C1} and GeoSAN \cite{C2} have not considered the temporal relationships among behaviors, opting to treat each interaction with equitable importance.
-Similarly, ELECRec \cite{D7} attempts to leverage the discriminator in GAN to distinguish the target sample, overlooking the sequential knowledge within the behavioral sequence.
-Evidently, negative sampling holds particular significance for SR, which is a concern that existing research has momentarily disregarded and may serve as a promising avenue of exploration for future scholars.
+Through the selection of negative examples that exhibit a certain similarity to positive samples, these strategies bolster the recommender's capability to finely distinguish users' dynamic preferences.
+Most existing SR methods randomly select unobserved items from the corpus as the negative samples \cite{A31,A52,A74}.
+With the development of contrastive learning (CL), some studies rely on diverse sequence augmentation methods (e.g., crop, mask, reorder, substitute, and insert) to generate negative samples, assisting in modeling users' temporal preferences.
+Despite the utilization of hard negative sampling strategies, DEEMS \cite{C1} and GeoSAN \cite{C2} opt to treat each interaction with equitable importance rather than explicitly considering the temporal relationships among behaviors Similarly, ELECRec \cite{D7} leverages discriminator in GAN to distinguish the target sample, overlooking the sequential knowledge within behavioral sequences.
+Evidently, negative sampling holds particular significance for SR, which has been momentarily disregarded by existing researchers and may serve as a promising avenue of exploration for future scholars.